perjerz/academic-perjerz/content/post/en-recap-keynote-angular-connect-day-1/index.md

 Angular has announced Angular for Designer tool - UI Bakery. [https://uibakery.io/](https://uibakery.io/)
 ![UI Bakery](./ui-bakery.JPG)

-Last year, There were 600+ Angular projects in Google.
+Last year, there were 600+ Angular projects in Google.

 Now, there are 1500+ Angular projects.